Bin Tagging Program

 The Program can provide both incentives and enforcement options to encourage appropriate disposal practice.
 Enforcement occurs at the end of the bin tagging period and is only used in circumstances where bins are severely contaminated.

-Bin Tagging Bin Tagging Program 2023-24 Expression of Interest Application Form
+WasteSorted Bin Tagging Program Expression of Interest Application Form

 Program Guidelines